sudipta-pran/100daysReactChallenge/README.md

 24/3/19

 Couldn't find a way to get live co-ordinates of my phone directly from any API(google account, manufacturer, IMEI number).
 Maybe need to create a mobile app to send the live co-ordinates to a server.
 Is it time to start learning react-native????

+# day 034:
+25/3/19

+Finally starting to learn react-native.
+Used an online editor tool (https://snack.expo.io/) to experiment a little.